isomerpages/ncss-ssi/_training/Training Network Model Courses.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>During this course , learners will learn to identify the causes and characteristics
+<p>During this course, learners will learn to identify the causes and characteristics
 of these types of special needs and understand the role of professionals in supporting persons with disabilities.</p>
 </td>